 “Y’all was 14.
 It felt perverted.
 I gots molested at that age by my cousin.
 Ya don’t knows that.”

 Jack was bein’ really quiet as we played out our feelings.

-“You never told me you were molested,” he piped.
+“You never told me you was molested,” he piped up.

 “I told you about Joey, saying I fell in loves with ‘im.”